FairgateLabs/rust-bitvmx-operator-comms/README.md

 **BitVMX Operator Comms** provides a communication layer for direct connections between operators, built on top of the [Rust BitVMX Broker](https://github.com/FairgateLabs/rust-bitvmx-broker).
 It uses TLS certificates for authentication and public key based identifiers to establish secure channels between nodes.

-The main entry point is the `Handler`, which offers a simple API for sending and receiving data, while the internal `Broker` manages certificates, storage, and routing.
+The main entry point is the `OperatorComms`, which offers a simple API for sending and receiving data, while the internal `Broker` manages certificates, storage, and routing.